 Apply a thin coat of clean engine oil to the O-ring of the new oil filter cartridge.

 1. O-ring

 Make sure that the O-ring is properly seated.

-6. Install the new oil filter cartridge, and then tighten to the specified torque.
+7. Install the new oil filter cartridge with an oil filter wrench, and then tighten it to the specified torque with a torque wrench.